Understanding Third-Degree Burns (Full Thickness Burns)

 Third-degree burns can lead to infections and other health complications.
 If you start to experience illness, signs of infection, or lightheadedness, you should seek additional healthcare to determine your exact condition.

 If a burn affects not just the skin, but also the muscle and bone, you may require physical therapy.
 Such damages can make free movement difficult, especially if they occur near joints.

-If your third-degree burn was caused by another’s negligent actions, the burn injury lawyers at Begam Marks & Traulsen, P.A. are here to help get the compensation you deserve: contact us today to schedule your free, no-obligation consultation either online or over the phone.
+If your third-degree burn was caused by another’s negligent actions in Arizona, the Phoenix burn injury lawyers at Begam Marks & Traulsen, P.A. are here to help get the compensation you deserve.
+Contact us today to schedule your free, no-obligation consultation either online or over the phone.

 For additional information regarding the varying degrees of burns, please visit the following pages: first-degree burns, second-degree burns, fourth-degree burns, fifth-degree burns, and sixth-degree burns.
 For information on other burn types, such as chemical burns, please visit our practice area page.